NeAR: Coupled Neural Asset-Renderer Stack: Related Works

 \subsection{Image relighting and inverse rendering}

-Image relighting and inverse rendering lie at the intersection of geometry, material estimation, and light transport and have been studied from both physics-driven and data-driven perspectives \cite{jin2024neural}.
-Classical inverse rendering methods (e.g., SIRFS) recover interpretable PBR maps (albedo, roughness, normals) via optimization and hand-crafted priors \cite{barron2013intrinsic}.
-These pipelines are interpretable and editable, but the inverse problem is highly ill-posed in real scenes: shadows, inter-reflections and view-dependent highlights easily bias the recovered materials and produce baked-in artifacts under re-rendering.
+Image relighting and inverse rendering lie at the intersection of geometry, material estimation, and light transport, and have been studied from both physics- and data-driven perspectives \cite{jin2024neural}.
+Classical methods (e.g., SIRFS) recover interpretable PBR maps (albedo, roughness, normals) via optimization with hand-crafted priors \cite{barron2013intrinsic}.
+While interpretable and editable, these approaches are highly ill-posed in real scenes: shadows, inter-reflections, and view-dependent highlights bias material estimation, leading to baked-in artifacts under re-rendering.

-Recent learning-based approaches generally fall into two categories.
-The first focuses on physically-structured decomposition~\cite{zhao2025hunyuan3d, diffusionrenderer, engelhardt2025svim3d}.
-Although decomposition yields interpretable assets, accurate regression from casual single-view inputs often necessitates multi-view data or costly per-object optimization to resolve ambiguities.
-The second category targets direct, diffusion-based 2D relighting~\cite{fortier2024spotlight, zeng2024dilightnet, zhang2025scaling, magar2025lightlab}.
-Methods like DiLightNet and IC-Light exploit diffusion priors to produce high-fidelity relit images with fine-grained control.
-However, these approaches are typically computationally expensive, stochastic, and operate in 2D, failing to guarantee multi-view consistency for 3D applications.
+Recent learning-based approaches fall into two categories.
+The first focuses on physically structured decomposition~\cite{zhao2025hunyuan3d, diffusionrenderer, engelhardt2025svim3d}, which yields interpretable assets but often requires multi-view data or costly per-object optimization to resolve ambiguities.
+The second targets diffusion-based 2D relighting~\cite{fortier2024spotlight, zeng2024dilightnet, zhang2025scaling, magar2025lightlab}.
+Methods such as DiLightNet and IC-Light leverage diffusion priors for high-fidelity relighting with fine control, but are computationally expensive, stochastic, and limited to 2D, lacking multi-view consistency for 3D applications.

-In this work we take a middle path: instead of directly solving a brittle PBR inversion or relying on black-box diffusion sampling, we first homogenize the input illumination into a canonical representation (LH-SLAT) and then synthesize a relightable 3D field in a feed-forward manner.
-This homogenize-then-synthesize strategy stabilizes downstream decoding and improves controllability.
+We take a middle path: rather than brittle PBR inversion or black-box diffusion, we homogenize illumination into a canonical form (LH-SLAT) and synthesize a relightable 3D field feed-forward, improving stability and controllability.